 The best option we came across in our research to accomplish effective blood flow to soft tissue in the knee at home is the Knee T•Shellz Wrap®.
 Use of this device results in an increase of blood flow to the treatment area - all in a non-invasive manner.

 Have you seen what happens when you add water to a flower wilted from drought?
 In essence, your meniscus injury is much like a "wilted" flower; your body wants to heal its injury, but needs lots of nutrients to do it.
-Blood brings new life to your cells by delivering healing nutrients and oxygen that are vital to your tissue.
-In addition, the blood carries away toxins and cellular waste cleaning the area and healing it faster.
+Blood brings new life to your tissue by delivering healing nutrients and oxygen that are vital for their growth and survival.
+In addition, the blood carries away toxins and waste, cleaning the area and healing it faster.
 Without a good supply of blood, your meniscus simply won't heal properly.